Getting to Know Your Neighborhood: Chinatown

 66 Harrison Ave.

-Craving some bubble tea?
-Head to 163 Vietnamese Sandwiches & Bubble Tea, where you can get coconut- or avocado-flavored drinks with or without the gummy tapioca balls at the bottom.
-Then order up a curry chicken sandwich, which comes with mayo, cucumbers, pickled carrots, daikon, onions, chili peppers, cilantro, and soy sauce, or try the restaurant’s famous BBQ beef sandwich.
-The prices are great (most items are around $4), but be sure to bring cash—this small eatery doesn’t take credit cards.
+Craving some bubble tea and banh mi?
+Head to 163 Vietnamese Sandwiches & Bubble Tea, where you’ll find delicious lychee- or papaya-flavored drinks with or without the gummy tapioca balls at the bottom.
+Then order up a curry chicken or vegetarian salmon sandwich (which comes with mayo, cucumbers, pickled carrots, daikon, onions, cilantro, and soy or fish sauce) or try the restaurant’s famous BBQ beef sandwich.
+The prices are great (drinks are $4 and food items range from $5.50–$12), but be sure to bring cash—the small eatery doesn’t take credit cards.

 Nam Bac Hong